Changing a Designated Premises Supervisor

 When submitting your application you'll need to pay the £23 application fee.

 You will also need to send a copy of your application to:

 Once the Licensing Unit has accepted the application as complete, you will be allowed to sell alcohol immediately and will not be in breach of the mandatory conditions.

-Where there are frequent changes of supervisor, the premises licence holder may submit the form in advance, specifying the date when the new individual will be in post and when the change will take effect.
+If there are frequent changes of supervisor, the premises licence holder can submit the form in advance, specifying the date when the new individual will be in post and when the change will take effect.

 Breach of mandatory condition

 If you are authorised under the Premises Licence for the retail sale of alcohol the following mandatory condition is placed on your licence.

 No supply of alcohol may be made under this licence at a time when:

 - the DPS does not hold a personal licence or his or her personal licence is suspended